sockjs/sockjs-erlang/README.md

 for more information on SockJS.

-Currently this is rather limited:
+Currently this is somewhat limited:

 * Requires Misultin
+* ...and yet embeds mochijson2.
 * Supports WebSockets via Misultin (so no hybi-10!)
 * Various header-based things haven't been ported from the node server
+* Sessions never time out
 * Hasn't been tested much
 * Hasn't been performance-tested at all